lambdaclass/data_etudes/dont_bet_on_an_ev/dont_bet_on_an_ev.md

 on parallel, and there are some conditions that need to be satisfied to be certain that this coincides with what will happen to one individual taking the bet repeatedly over time.
-The expected value, or ensemble average, tell us what would happen to an individual in multiple parallel universes and not what would happen to an individual over time.
+The expected value, or ensemble average, tells us what would happen to an individual in multiple parallel universes, which most times is not representative of what would happen to an individual over time.

 <div class="button-container-ensemble">
 <button id="startAnimation-ensemble">Play</button>